Azure/Azure-Media-Services-Explorer/README.md

 ## Installing the tool with Winget

-Run the following commands to install the prerequisites and AMSE :
+Run the following commands in a command prompt to install the prerequisites and AMSE :

 ```console
 winget install Microsoft.DotNet.DesktopRuntime.6